-GENE (Global Education Network Europe) is the European network of Ministries, Agencies and other national bodies responsible for support, funding and policy-making in the field of Global Education.
-Started in 2001 with 6 national structures from 6 countries, GENE now has grown to facilitate the sharing of policy learning between over 35 Ministries, Agencies and other national bodies, from over 20 countries leading the provision of Global Education in Europe.
+GENE (Global Education Network Europe) is the European network of Ministries and Agencies responsible for support, funding and policy-making in the field of Global Education.
+Started in 2001 with 6 national structures from 6 countries, GENE now has grown to facilitate the sharing of policy learning between over 40 Ministries, Agencies and other national bodies, from over 25 countries leading the provision of Global Education in Europe.

-The most recent GENE networking meeting, GENE Roundtable 30, took place in Brussels, Belgium, in October 2013, in cooperation with the European Commission and the Ministry of Foreign Affairs, Belgium.
-Ministries and Agencies who have not participated in GENE previously, but would be interested in finding out more and possibly attending the next roundtable, should contact the GENE Secretariat – Click here.
+The most recent GENE roundtable was GENE Roundtable 31, which took place in Brussels, Belgium, in October 2014, in cooperation with the European Commission and the Ministry of Foreign Affairs, Belgium.
+The next GENE Roundtable is scheduled to be held in Spring 2015.

 The GENE Peer Review National Report on Global Education in Slovakia was launched in the Ministry of Foreign Affairs offices, in Bratislava, Slovakia, on 11th February, 2014.
 A broad range of stakeholders attended, including from the MFA, the Ministry of Education and related Agencies, the Slovak Agency for International Development, the NGDO Platform, specific NGOs, and academia.
 Mr. Roman Bužek, Director General, Ministry of Foreign Affairs, gave the introduction and welcoming address at the launch.
 The GENE international Peer Review team recognised the significant progress and achievements made in the field of GE in Slovakia over the past decade, and outlined a number of key recommendations.
 For the National Report, including key observations and recommendations, please click here.International Symposium on GE, 5-7 May 2014, Finland